Table of Contents

 La Ventana is the perfect mix of ideal conditions and kitesurf culture

 The nature in La Ventana is quite unique with cactus forests, desert landscapes, bright beaches, deep, clear turquoise water, and a beautiful contrasting mountain chain that gifts kiters with an extra wind boost.
-The kite bay is huge and stretches all the way from El Sargento to La Ventana, making it an ideal beginner spot as well as a spacious progression spot to practice your new tricks.
-The wind is typically smooth and consistent, blowing in almost every afternoon between November and March.
+The kite bay is huge and stretches all the way from El Sargento to La Ventana, making it an even better beginner spot than kiteboarding in NYC, as well as a spacious progression spot to practice your new tricks.
+Similar to Squamish kiteboarding, the wind is typically smooth and consistent, blowing in almost every afternoon between November and March.

 There aren’t too many restaurants and cafes, but I still had enough choices during my 3-week stay.
 One of my favorite events was the Thursday Farmers Market, with fresh veggies, fruits, healthy homemade goods, and unique handcrafted souvenirs.
 I personally couldn’t get enough of the combination of morning yoga, kitesurfing, evening yoga, sunset beer at the beach — so I can highly recommend yoga at Baja Joe’s rooftop deck, Casa Verde or Casa Tara, they all have different classes with great teachers.
 I also met a lot of kitesurfers who explicitly came for the good mountain biking conditions, so there’s that option for the early mornings as well.

 The alluring triple-hit of great wind, warm water and a welcoming, laidback community makes La Ventana a truly special place.

 by Rachel Cavanaugh – Kiteboarder and snowboarderRead full review